A city vote over 13 amendments to Austin's charter has been put on hold, following a legal challenge over City Council's ordering of the election.

 “I am hoping that the council will finally come to the realization that twice this year, they have been caught by the courts violating the open meetings act ... and reconsider whether they want to continue making decisions this way," Bill Aleshire, attorney for the plaintiffs suing the city, told Community Impact.

-The outcome this week followed District Court Judge Daniella DeSeta Lyttle's approval of a temporary restraining order over the election one week prior, while the state Supreme Court declined to take up the issue.
+The legal outcome followed District Court Judge Daniella DeSeta Lyttle's approval of a temporary restraining order over the city's handling of the proposition election one week prior.
+The state Supreme Court declined to take up the issue.

 How we got here